 That’s actually how this recipe was originally created.
 When I was asked to write a few new recipes for a feature in Edible OKC earlier this year, I immediately knew I wanted to include a breakfast/brunch option.
 I also wanted to include a nod to Latin flavors in my chosen recipes to represent my South Texas heritage.

-After some brainstorming with my favorite sounding board for foot chat, my hubs Chris, we decided a black bean waffle could be a fun idea.
+After some brainstorming, I decided a black bean waffle could be a fun idea.
 Fast forward through multiple iterations later, and you have the recipe I’m bringing to you today.

 The black beans give a wonderful flavor and hardiness to the dish that makes it filling enough for any meal of the day, but the waffle needed some freshness to lighten up the recipe.
 Me personally, I never tire of corn.
 During the summer when corn has its peak flavor, I swear we eat it almost every other day!